morebacon/R-toolbox/README.md

 # R-toolbox
-Custom functions for statistical analysis and machine learning in R.
+My own custom functions for statistical analysis and machine learning in R. Feel free to use them if you want :)